ShlezingerLab/viterbinet-official/README.md

 # viterbinet-official

-A minimalistic python implementation of the [well-known ViterbiNet algorithm](https://arxiv.org/pdf/1905.10750.pdf).
+A minimalistic python implementation of the ViterbiNet algorithm, published in

+Shlezinger, N., Farsad, N., Eldar, Y. C., & Goldsmith, A. J. (2020).
+[ViterbiNet: A deep learning based Viterbi algorithm for symbol detection](https://arxiv.org/pdf/1905.10750.pdf).
+IEEE Transactions on Wireless Communications, 19(5), 3319-3331.

 ViterbiNet is a deep learning architecture for symbol detection that integrating deep neural networks into the Viterbi algorithm.
 The paper shows that ViterbiNet is able to track time-varying channels in a data-driven manner, in the case of complex channel models or no channel state information at all.

 # Table of Contents